 Refactoring is the activity of improving the internal structure or operation of a code or component without changing its external behavior.

 The Release Train Engineer (RTE) is a servant leader and coach for the Agile Release Train (ART).
-The RTE’s major responsibilities are to facilitate the major events and processes, and assist the teams in delivering value.
-RTEs communicate with stakeholders, escalate impediments, help manage risk, and drive continuous improvement.
-The Solution Train Engineer (STE) plays an equivalent role for a Solution Train, facilitating and guiding the work of all ARTs and Suppliers in the Value Stream.
+The RTE’s major responsibilities are to facilitate the ART events and processes and assist the teams in delivering value.
+RTEs communicate with stakeholders, escalate impediments, help manage risk, and drive relentless improvement.

 Release on Demand

-The Roadmap is a schedule of events and milestones that communicate planned Solution deliverables over a timeline.
-It includes commitments for the planned Program Increment (PI) and offers visibility into the deliverables forecasted for the next few PIs.
+The Roadmap is a schedule of events and Milestones that communicate planned Solution deliverables over a timeline.
+It includes commitments for the planned, upcoming Program Increment (PI) and offers visibility into the deliverables forecasted for the next few PIs.

 SAFe Implementation Roadmap